A Quiet Vision Board for an Intentional Life

 As you curate, notice the emotional patterns that emerge from the images you're pinning.
 Do they speak of calm, connection, home, solitude, etc.?

-The patterns you’re noticing are your heart and soul leading you toward the life you want to embody.
+The patterns you’re noticing are your heart and soul leading you toward the life you want to live.

-My vision board is above.
+My vision board is at the top of this post.
 I collected my images on a Pinterest board and then edited them down to the most important ones.
 I then placed them in a template on Canva.
 Now I have it on my computer desktop screen, as well as printed and hanging above my desk.

-It represents the words I kept noticing while journaling.
-It has my favorite colors and images that represent a feeling I want to have in my day-to-day life or want as a key part of my life this year.
+My vision board represents the words I kept noticing while journaling.
+It has my favorite colors, and each image represents either a feeling I want to have in my day-to-day life or something that I value and intentionally want to be a part of my life this year.

-When I look at this vision board, I am inspired, as it represents alignment with my heart and how I want to feel as I walk through my days.
+When I look at this vision board, I am inspired, as it represents alignment with my heart.

-It is not separate from my real life – it’s a reflection of it.
-It’s a daily reminder of what I value, which helps me be intentional in the choices I make.
+It’s a daily reminder of what I value, which helps me be intentional in my daily choices.

 Shaping the Present, Not Chasing the Future

-When we curate a vision board this way, we are not waiting for life to become beautiful; we are choosing beauty in how we live it now.
+When we curate a vision board this way, it is less about planning the faraway future and more about shaping and embodying the present.
+We are not waiting for life to become beautiful; we are choosing beauty in how we live it now.

-As I wrote about in my Beauty as a Way of Living post, this culture most often equates beauty with perfection and success with speed; however, choosing to create this quieter kind of ever-evolving vision board is our way of gently pushing back against that – and against following aesthetic trends.
+As I wrote about in my Beauty as a Way of Living post, this culture most often equates beauty with perfection; however, choosing to create this quieter kind of vision board is our way of gently pushing back against that – and against following aesthetic trends.

 Canva Template